rss3131/Machine-Learning-Models-on-Healthy-Pizza-Dataset-/README.md

 https://www.youtube.com/watch?v=vCclufJJdEs&ab_channel=RaghvendraSinghShaktawat

 Some of the key features of this project are:
-• Visualized the data present in the form of histograms, line graphs, bar charts, box plots, and density plots
+• Visualized the data present in the form of histograms, line graphs, box plots, and density plots
 • Inserted some NA values into a new data frame so that I can perform mean imputation
 • Performed mean imputation to take care of the missing values
 • Performed the hot-encoding for all the different brands of pizza present in the dataset.